ThinkBigAnalytics/scalding-workshop/README.md

 If it's not already installed, install Java from [java.com](http://www.java.com/en/download/help/download_options.xml).

-### Scala v2.10.2
+### Scala v2.10.2 or v2.10.3

 We'll use a build of Scalding for Scala v2.10.2.
-Install it from [here](http://www.scala-lang.org/downloads).
+Install Scala following the instructions [here](http://www.scala-lang.org/downloads).

 ### SBT

 See the [website for sbt](http://www.scala-sbt.org/) for installation instructions.
-Actually, what you install is a driver Java programm.
-The actual version of sbt used will be bootstrapped for the project...
+Actually, what you install is a driver Java program.
+The actual version of `sbt` used will be bootstrapped for the project...

 ## Setting Up The Project and a Sanity Check

 Once you've completed these steps, we need to "bootstrap" the project with `sbt` and then run a "sanity check" script, our exercise 0.

 The first of the following three commands changes to the root directory of the workshop.
+(We'll spend the whole session working in this directory.)
 The second command runs `sbt` to create an "assembly" (an all-inclusive jar file with all the dependent jars we need included - well, most of them...).
 Finally, the third and last command runs the sanity check script.
 We'll run it using a Scala script called `run` in the root directory of the project, which we'll use for all the exercises.

-Using `bash` (assumming you installed in `$HOME/fun`):
+Using `bash` (assuming you installed the workshop in `$HOME/fun`):

     cd $HOME/fun/scalding-workshop
     sbt assembly
     ./run scripts/SanityCheck0.scala

-On Windows (assumming you installed in `C:\fun`):
+On Windows (assuming you installed the workshop in `C:\fun`):

     cd C:\fun\scalding-workshop
     sbt assembly
     scala run scripts/SanityCheck0.scala

 The commands should run without error.
+If you get an error like `sbt not found` or `scala not found`, make sure these tools are on your command "path".

 The `sbt assembly` command first runs an `update` task, which downloads all the dependencies, using the specification in `project/Build.scala`.
 You'll see lots of messages as it tries different repositories.
 Note that these dependencies will be downloaded to your `$HOME/.ivy2` directory (on *nix systems). **This may take a while to run!!**

-Next, the `assembly` task builds an all-inclusive jar file that includes all the dependencies, including Scalding and Hadoop.
+Next, the `assembly` task builds an all-inclusive "jar" (_Java ARchive_) file that includes all the dependencies, including Scalding and Hadoop.
 This jar file makes it easier to run Scalding scripts on Hadoop, because it simplifies working with dependency jars and the `CLASSPATH`.
 The output of `assembly` is `target/ScaldingWorkshop-X.Y.Z.jar`, where `X.Y.Z` will be the current version number for the workshop.

-For completeness, note also that the version of sbt itself is specified in `project/build.properties`.
-There is also a `project/plugins.sbt` file that specifies some sbt plugins we use.
+For completeness, note also that the version of `sbt` itself is specified in `project/build.properties`.
+There is also a `project/plugins.sbt` file that specifies some `sbt` plugins we use.

 Finally, the `run` Scala script takes a moment to compile the Scalding script and then run it.
 The output is written to `output/SanityCheck0.txt`.
 (What's in that file?)

 If you have Ruby installed on your system, there is a port of `run` in Ruby called `run.rb`.
-To use it, just replace the `run` command above in the bash case or for windows, use `ruby run.rb` instead of `scala run`.
+To use it, just replace the `run` command above with `run.rb`, for the *nix `bash` shell, or for Windows, use `ruby run.rb` instead of `scala run`.

-See the Appendix below for "optional installs", if you decide to use Scalding after the tutorial.
+See the Appendix below for "optional installs", if you decide to use Scalding after the tutorial you'll want to install some of these packages.

 ## Next Steps

 You can now start with the workshop itself.
 Go to the companion [Workshop page](https://github.com/deanwampler/scalding-workshop/blob/master/Workshop.html).

-If you are interested in the [Typesafe Activator](http://typesafe.com/activator) stack, see the [Scalding template](http://typesafe.com/activator/template/activator-scalding).
+Note that there is a similar tutorial I wrote for Typesafe's [Activator](http://typesafe.com/activator) ecosystem of examples.
+See the [Scalding template](http://typesafe.com/activator/template/activator-scalding).

 ## Notes on Releases

+### V0.4.0

+Moved to Scala v2.10.3 and Scalding v0.9.0rc4.
+Refined many of the exercises with an emphasis on using the Scalding's newer "type-safe" API.

-### V0.3.0
+### V0.3.X

 Moved to Scala v2.10.2 and Scalding v0.8.6.
 Completely reworked the build process and the script running process.
 Refined many of the exercises.